LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/use_module_2.rst

 conflicts between predicates specified in ``use_module/2`` and :ref:`directives_uses_2` directives or for giving more meaningful names considering the calling context of the predicates.
-For predicates, is also possible to define alias shorthands using the notation ``Predicate as Alias`` or, in alternative, the notation ``Predicate::Alias``, where ``Predicate`` and ``Alias`` are callable terms where some or all arguments may be instantiated.
+For predicates, it is also possible to define alias shorthands using the notation ``Predicate as Alias`` or, in alternative, the notation ``Predicate::Alias``, where ``Predicate`` and ``Alias`` are callable terms where some or all arguments may be instantiated.